tinamayswinkels/sukhavati/_posts/2025-04-17-what-to-expect-from-a-liver-detox-retreat-at-sukhavati.md

 Unlike many detox programs that rely on supplements or extreme fasting, our retreats are designed to be deeply nourishing.
 All therapies are supervised by medical professionals, ensuring your safety and comfort throughout.
 Our team includes internationally trained doctors like Dr. Komang Sudarmi and Dr. Dwija Permana, who guide every guest with care and expertise.

 This is particularly important if you’ve ever tried a DIY cleanse or supplement-based detox and experienced side effects.
-Learn why \[Detox Retreats Work Better Than DIY Cleanses\] when it comes to liver support.

 ### A Day in the Life